SS France (1960): France

 When France was commissioned in 1956 the French Line asked for a ship which was to be the longest ever built, as well as one of the fastest.
 But beyond the technicalities, the ship was also to be an ocean-going symbol of France and thus had to be artfully designed.
 Her 316-meter (1,035 ft) hull was designed with a traditional tumble-home, but with a flared stem line at the bow, which ended in a bulbous bow beneath the waterline, evoking similar lines on Normandie.
 Also similar to Normandie, France was equipped with a whaleback on her bow.

 Deckhouses on France's superstructure were built of aluminium, to reduce the ship's weight and thereby conserve fuel in operation.
 Within the superstructure a full-length outdoor promenade deck was designed into both sides of the Pont Canots.
 Unlike on many other ships, this deck did not wrap completely around the ship, being blocked at the forward end by cabins built in behind the bridgescreen.

 One of France's most distinguishable features were her funnels, designed not only to be eye-catching but functional as well.
-They were constructed with two wings on the sides, each to lead the exhaust fumes outwards into the ship's slipstream, where they would be caught by the wind and carried away from the passenger decks below.
+They were constructed with wings on each side to carry exhaust fumes outwards into the ship's slipstream, where they would be caught by the wind and carried away from the passenger decks below.
 In addition, each stack had a device that filtered solids from the outlet, returned it into the depths of the ship and then disposed of it into the ocean.

 Despite the modern appearance of France, she was painted in the traditional CGT colours, used since the 19th century, of a black hull with red boot-topping and white superstructure, and funnels in red with black cap-bands.

 The ship's exterior remained unchanged during her thirteen years of service.

 Norway

-In the conversion of France into a ship used for cruising, many alterations were made to her exterior decks.
+In the conversion of France into a cruise ship, many alterations were made to her exterior decks.

 Most notably, vast areas of deck space were opened up, and extended at the stern.
 A large lido deck was created at the very aft, built so wide, to accommodate as many sunbathing passengers as possible, that it cantilevered over the hull below, which narrowed in towards the stern at that point.
 The terrace off the First Class Smoking Room was lost in the construction of an outdoor buffet restaurant, and the Patio Provençal on the Sun Deck was filled in with a top-side swimming pool.
 This last addition created an odd space on Norway, where a tunnel-like space remained around the tank of the pool, into which the original exterior windows and doors of the surrounding cabins, which once looked into the Patio Provençal, still opened, all in their original 1960s colours.